Maximal momentum GUP leads to quadratic gravity

 where $G_{\mu\nu}^{(L)}$ is the linearized Einstein tensor.
 Following Eq. \eqref{GUPp}, substituting $\partial_{\mu}\rightarrow \partial_{\mu}(1- \gamma \Box)$, the RGUP modified equations of motion for the massless spin-2 field in the Minkowski background become:

 where

 The LHS of Eq.~\eqref{eq:EOM02} can be derived from the following Lagrangian:

-The next step is to impose gauge-invariance in the above action \eqref{eq:action02}.
+{This linear higher-derivative theory contains ghosts.
+However, as was shown in Ref. \cite{Antoniadis1986-hj}, the non-linear theory does not contain malicious ghosts.} The next step is to impose gauge-invariance in the above action \eqref{eq:action02}.
 We demand that the equations of motion remain invariant under the transformation: $ h'_{\mu\nu} \rightarrow h_{\mu\nu}+{X^{{(S)}}_{\mu,\nu}} , $ where $X_{\mu}$ is an arbitrary vector field, and the superscript $(S)$ denotes the operation of symmetrization.
 Thus, the solutions to Eq.~\eqref{eq:EOM02} are not unique and we need to pick a particular solution from the large list of possibilities.
 We use the \emph{Lorenz gauge} condition, i. e., $\overline{h^{\mu\nu}_{,\nu}}=0$, where, $\overline{X_{\mu\nu}}=X^{{(S)}}_{\mu\nu} - \eta_{\mu\nu}X^{\rho}_{\rho}/2$ \, , the overbar denotes the combined operations of symmetrization and trace reversing.
 In this gauge, the source-free equation \eqref{eq:EOM02} reduces to: